 Fibroids that are located near the vagina and cervix can cause pain that feels sharp and stab-like or burning.
 These are the ones that can cause painful sex or dyspareunia.

-When a dominant fibroid is located at the back of the uterus it can cause low back and buttock pain, but it can also press on the colon to cause gastrointestinal complaints, e.g. chronic constipation, and bloating.
+When a dominant fibroid is located at the back of the uterus it can cause low back and buttock pain.
+Still, it can also press on the colon to cause gastrointestinal complaints, e.g. chronic constipation, and bloating.
 It can also change the actual position (tilt) of the uterus.
 Like a tomato plant that is pulled to one side by a large tomato, a large fibroid can change the tilt of the uterus.
 A retroverted uterus means it is tilted toward the back of the pelvis.
 This condition can also occur naturally.

 Sexual Dysfunction From Uterine Fibroids